Get more practice with the workbook

 The verb 'differentiate' has its origins in Latin and Middle English.
 It comes from the Latin word 'differentiare,' which means 'to make different' or 'to distinguish.'
 This Latin term is formed from 'differentia,' meaning 'difference' or 'distinction,' and the suffix '-are,' indicating an action.
 Over time, 'differentiate' was adapted into Middle English from Old French, carrying forward its Latin sense of distinguishing or recognizing the differences between two or more things, concepts, or ideas.
 The etymology of 'differentiate' underscores its historical association with the act of making distinctions and highlighting variations, emphasizing its pivotal role in the human capacity to discern and categorize the diverse elements of the world.

-Quiz: Find the meaning of differentiate
+Find the correct meaning of the verb differentiate:

 Try Again!